ByronVelasco/DataStructures/4 Singly Linked List/README.md

 ### SinglyLinkedList Class
 - `self.sentinel`: A sentinel node with no data that simplifies insertion and deletion operations by eliminating special cases for empty lists.
 - `self.size`: An integer representing the current number of elements in the linked list.
+- `self.head`: A reference to the first node's key, which is initially `None` until the first node is added.

 ## Methods
 - `is_empty()`: Returns `True` if the linked list is empty, otherwise `False`.